Economic slowdown snuffs out growth in Indonesia's smoking industry

 A statistics bureau survey of low-income households found the only item they spent more on than cigarettes was rice, the staple food.

 Last year, Indonesia made 344 billion sticks, of which more than 90 percent were distinctive “kreteks” containing cloves to spice up the taste.
-The big listed makers are PT Hanjaya Mandala Sampoerna Tbk (HMSP.JK), PT Gudang Garam Tbk (GGRM.JK) and PT Wismilak Inti Makmur Tbk (WIIM.JK)
+The big listed makers are PT Hanjaya Mandala Sampoerna Tbk, PT Gudang Garam Tbk and PT Wismilak Inti Makmur Tbk

 The number of cigarette factories has dropped to 600 from more than 3,000 five years earlier.